Arcan3s/battlesnake-hackathon-starter/README.md

 ### 6. Test Your Snake

 Click the arrow to the right of the "run" button.
 Then click **Test Your Snake**.

-Running this step may take **a few minutes** the first time you run it.

 If everything is setup correctly, a window should promptly open in your browser with a visualization of your snake.